syncfusion-content/asp.netwebforms-docs/aspnet/Dialog/Getting-Started.md

 ## Create a Dialog

-Create an ASP Project and add the necessary Dlls and scripts with the help of the given [ASP Getting Started](http://help.syncfusion.com/aspnet/getting-started) documentation.
+Create an ASP Project and add the necessary DLL and scripts with the help of the given [ASP Getting Started](http://help.syncfusion.com/aspnet/getting-started) documentation.

 Add the following code snippet to the corresponding ASPX page to render the Dialog.